 For example, picture you are painting a rough seascape.
 Your strokes follow the turbulent movement of the water.
 But then there is an abrupt stop as the water crashes against the rocks.
 This abrupt stop goes against the flow of the water and creates a powerful statement in the painting.

-In Claude Mount's painting below, blues of the sky connect with blues of the water.
+In Claude Monet's painting below, blues of the sky connect with blues of the water.
 The soft edges also connect the distant land with the sky and the water.

 Where the water meets the shore in the foreground, notice how there are dashes of light blue in the dark purple shore, and dashes of dark purple in the light blue water.
 Also, notice the horizontal brushwork used for both areas.
 This all helps connect these two areas.